Lemoncode/master-frontend-lemoncode/05-testing/01-react/03-hooks/06-use-context/README.md

 ```

-- should return a message with language equals "es" when it renders the hook:
+- should return a message with language equals "en" when it renders the hook:

 ### ./src/language.hooks.spec.ts